Carl's Railway: Construction

 The states of Saxe-Weimar-Eisenach, Saxe-Coburg and Gotha, Prussia and Kurhessen began negotiations in 1840 on the establishment of an east–west rail link between Westphalia and Halle.
-The main line would run between Kassel and Bebra through Kurhessen from Gerstungen in the east to Haueda, 14 kilometres west of Hümme on the border with Westphalia.
+The main line would run between Kassel and Bebra through Kurhessen from Gerstungen in the east to Haueda, 14 km west of Hümme on the border with Westphalia.
 Negotiations were completed in the autumn of 1841 and in 1844 the Elector Frederick William Northern Railway Corporation received the concession to construct the line.
 The concession stipulated that the company build a horse-hauled branch line from Kassel to Carlshafen.
 At that time river transport on the Weser was a major means of transport.
 In 1846 it was decided, however, that operations on the branch line would use steam locomotives, instead of horse-haulage.

-The branch line to Carlshafen opened on 30 March 1848 at the same time as the 11.5 kilometre section of the Gerstungen–Kassel–Haueda main railway between Hümme and Grebenstein.
+The branch line to Carlshafen opened on 30 March 1848 at the same time as the 11.5 km section of the Gerstungen–Kassel–Haueda main railway between Hümme and Grebenstein.
 These two routes were the first railway lines opened in the Electorate of Hesse.